Click on a photo to enlarge.

-The old-fashioned way to insulate a crawl space was to install fiberglass batts between the overhead joists in the crawl space.
+The old-fashioned way to insulate a crawl space was to install fiberglass batts between the overhead joists.
 This is no longer recommended for several reasons.
-In a crawl space, fiberglass insulation tends to absorb moisture, which causes it to lose R-value and fall out of place, rendering it totally ineffective while also creating a mess.
+In a crawl space, fiberglass insulation tends to absorb moisture, which causes it to lose R-value and fall out of place, rendering it ineffective while also creating a mess.
+It is also an invitation to mice and other pests.
 To repair and insulate this crawlspace, we first removed the old insulation.
 To keep moisture from entering the space, we installed drainage matting beneath TerraBlock foam insulation on the floors, and the CleanSpace vapor barrier above it.
 On the walls, we used closed cell spray foam.
 It's perfect for a crawlspace environment!
-Closed cell foam cures dense and hard and is heavier than open cell foam, and it forms an effective barrier against both moisture and air.
-After we repaired and waterproofed the crawl space, the owners never had to worry about crawl space humidity and energy loss again!
+Closed cell foam cures dense and hard, and it forms an effective barrier against both moisture and air.
+When the crawl space was finished, the owners were able to enjoy a less humid and more energy efficient home!

-The problem with fiberglass insualtion in crawlspaces is that they are vulnerable to moisture.
-Instead of keeping the moisture out of the crawlspace, fiberglass batts absorb humidity, and lose insulation value when they do.
-When we arrived in this Stamford home, we found that the insulation had already grown heavy with absorbed water, and had fallen from the ceiling.
-After we removed the ineffective fiberglass insulation, we used closed cell spray foam in combination with our CleanSpace vapor barrier to block out moisture entirely.
-Closed cell foam is dense and waterproof, and provides an airtight seal along with a high R-value per inch.
-The owners of this home no longer have to worry about energy loss and high energy bills because of a leaky crawlspace!
+One reason fiberglass insulation is a poor choice for crawlspaces is that it is an area that is vulnerable to moisture.
+Where the goal is to keep moisture out of the crawlspace, and subsequently the home, fiberglass batts absorb humidity and lose R-value when they do.
+When we arrived in this Stamford home, we found that the insulation had already grown heavy with dampness and had fallen.
+After removing the ineffective fiberglass, we used closed cell spray foam on the walls and our CleanSpace vapor barrier on the ground to insulate, air seal, and block out moisture entirely.
+The owners of this home have improved energy efficiency and home comfort, and lower energy bills because of encapsulating their crawl space!